-ORSANCO operates 2 datasondes with telemetry systems.
+ORSANCO operates two datasondes with telemetry systems.
 Sensors on these datasondes collect pH, Conductivity, Turbidity, Dissolved Oxygen, Temperature, and Chlorophyll a data every 30 minutes.
-During the primary HAB season (June-October) the data is available in near realtime.
+During the primary HAB season, the data is available in near realtime.
 The systems are located at Pike Island Locks and Dam (near Wheeling, WV) and at Meldahl Locks and Dam (near Cincinnati, OH).

 2015 Ohio River Harmful Algae Bloom